rmitsch/univie-business-intelligence/exercises/1/readme.md

 # Exercise 1: Data Transformation and Integration

 ### Notes
-The original SQL code was translated to a SQLite dialect using https://www.jooq.org/translate/.
+* The original SQL code was translated to a SQLite dialect using https://www.jooq.org/translate/.

-##### TODOS

-* Elaborate on "Problems" section.
-* No idea what "time precision" is for PCAs.
-* No idea how to fill "PossibleValue".
-* MXML structure unclear - should we compose only AudiTrailEntries or also other entities?
+* I was not aware which role the attribute `ProcesscaseActivity.timeprecision` is supposed to play.
+I hence ignored it.
+* Similar with the table `PossibleValue` - it seems impractical at best and impossible at worst to fill a table with all possible values for non-finite sets (e. g. arbitrary patient names).
+Most likely I misunderstood the purpose of this table; I ignored it.

 ## Tasks